notem/sdn-sim/README.md

 * 1 - Get all NTP flows
 * 2 - Get all DNS flows

-##Output
+## Scripts

+downloadall.sh
+* download traffic dataset

+processall.sh
+* extract streams from dataset using the sim
+* NOTE: edit the script with your paths before running

+## Output
-All outputs will be stored under ./bin/ folder
+All outputs will be stored in the directory from which the simulator is run.